 While I certainly wouldn’t try to denigrate the usefulness of material wealth, in many ways my life has become a striving for wealth in the Old English sense of the world.
 I do not claim to have a great deal of wealth.
 Much of what I owned was sold before our move to Thailand.

-That is, they don’t stay with you in any meaningful way other than as pleasant memories or items that once cherished become taken for granted among your day to day life.
-It may bring you momentary happiness when you purchase a Cartier watch, a Benz or those to die for Jimmy Choo’s, but the happiness doesn’t last long and soon you are once again searching for something to bring you peace.
+That is, they don’t stay with you in any meaningful way other than as pleasant memories.
+Orr items that once cherished become taken for granted among your day to day life.
+It may bring you momentary happiness when you purchase a Cartier watch, a Benz or those to die for Jimmy Choo’s.
+But the happiness doesn’t last long.
+Soon you are once again searching for something to bring you peace.

-There was a survey done on the super wealthy (those with net worth over 25 million dollars), finding that even among this group they do not feel financially secure and would need an additional 25% added to their already considerable fortunes to feel financially secure.
+There was a survey done on the super wealthy (those with net worth over 25 million dollars).
+It found that even among this group they do not feel financially secure and would need an additional 25% added to their already considerable fortunes to feel financially secure.
 Some claim they wouldn’t feel secure until they have 1 billion dollars.
 I wonder if they would even be satisfied then?

 What type of connection are you making with your family when you are gone or sleeping 85% of the time?
 And what lessons are you teaching your children.
 Those who live this type of life are almost sure to become wealthy by most standards, but at what cost?

 I was considerably shy of the $60-90k I “thought” we would need and my income was just barely enough to cover our living expenses (based on my projections).
-Even so, I quit that job, we bought tickets, sold our stuff and said goodbye to life in the U.S. I wasn’t sure how we were going to make it, but this was a dream we had shared for almost 5 years and it was time to finally make it a reality.
+Even so, I quit that job, we bought tickets, sold our stuff and said goodbye to life in the U.S. I wasn’t sure how we were going to make it.
+But this was a dream we had shared for almost 5 years and it was time to finally make it a reality.

 I would like to tell you that once we arrived in Thailand all my troubles melted away, but that would be a lie.
-The first month was great, we were constantly busy, looking for a place to stay, catching up with friends and family and traveling.
+The first month was great.
+We were constantly busy, looking for a place to stay, catching up with friends and family and traveling.
 My personality was still the same as when we were in the U.S., stressed, demanding and always pushing for more.
 Over the following 4 months this would almost lead to my downfall and the end of our dream of living in Thailand.

 I’m sure you have all heard of culture shock.
 Put simply it is a state of loss and disorientation predicated by a change in one’s familiar environment which requires adjustment.
-By the end of the first month I was definitely in a state of culture shock and my life was full of stress and anger.
+By the end of the first month I was definitely in a state of culture shock.
+My life was full of stress and anger.